YashSonawane31/SwitchNotify/README.md

 ![1](https://github.com/YashSonawane31/SwitchNotify/assets/115136311/ff3d4d47-b4e9-405d-a307-b55b598f3f60)

 # Overview
 This device offers a comprehensive solution for sending SMS notifications through a GSM module.
-Ability to detect tripped circuit breakers, update phone numbers remotely, and provide backup power ensures reliable and customizable communication for various applications.
+Ability to detect tripped circuit breakers, update recipients phone numbers remotely, and provide backup power to ensure reliable and customizable communication for various applications.

 # Features
 SMS Sending Capability: The device is equipped with a GSM module that allows it to send SMS messages.
 This enables the device to transmit important notifications or alerts via text messages.